ujjwal-del/CognoRise-Infotech/README.md

 # CognoRise-Infotech
-hello everyonr in thus repo i have uploaded all my tasks as a intern in @CognoRise-Infotech
+hello everyonr in thus repo i have uploaded all my tasks as a intern in @CognoRise-Infotech as a java intern